Rastrick: History

 The name Rastrick is thought to be Viking in origin, with the "..ick" formation being common to many Norwegian Viking placenames, including "Jorvick", the Viking name for York.

 Rastrick is well known for its pubs and the "Rastrick Run" is a popular pub crawl.

 Rastrick, and the variation Raistrick are English surnames, originating from the area of the town.

 Governance

 Rastrick is a village and a ward of Calderdale, a metropolitan borough within the ceremonial county of West Yorkshire in England.
-The parish of Rastrick was recorded on 1 July 1837 as part of the Halifax Registration District.
-It was abolished as a distinct parish on 1 April 1937 and merged with the neighbouring parish of Brighouse as part of the Borough of Brighouse.
-On 1 April 1938 the borough was transferred to the neighbouring registration district of 'Calder' and in 1974 it was abolished as part of the creation of Calderdale.
+Rastrick was recorded on 1 July 1837 as part of the Halifax Registration District.
+Rastrick was formerly a township and chapelry in the parish of Halifax, in 1866 Rastrick became a separate civil parish, on 1 April 1915 the parish was abolished and merged with Brighouse.
+In 1911 the parish had a population of 8786.
+On 1 April 1938 Brighouse borough was transferred to the neighbouring registration district of 'Calder' and in 1974 it was abolished as part of the creation of Calderdale.
 Rastrick became a ward of Calderdale, with boundaries similar to those of the original parish.